Jiseeeh/pcso-lotto-api/readme.md

 # PCSO Lotto Results Scrapper API

+> [!NOTE]
+> If loading takes too long when you access the URL from the description, it is probably because the Render free tier services go into sleep mode during inactivity.

 A small lotto results scrapper that can scrape lotto results ranging from August 26, 2020, until present as of writing.

 ## Motivation